 GREGORY DUBAY (CMC Director) BM, MM Manhattan School of Music.
 Past board member, orchestra chairman, and principal cellist of the Honolulu Symphony.
 Lecturer, U of Hawaii.
 Traditional & Suzuki cello teacher in HI public, private schools.
 National Guild of Community Schools of the Arts AMICI (Arts Management in Community Institutions) graduate.
 CMC graduate and Kaufman Award winner.

-CMC is grateful for the talented & dedicated CMC staff who work on an as-needed basis helping with important tasks that keep the Center running: Meg Currell, Andy Hosch, and Brendan Rawlins.
+CMC is grateful for the talented & dedicated CMC staff who work on an as-needed basis helping with important tasks that keep the Center running: Meg Currell, Andy Hosch, & Austin Booker.